Nivalyx/osu-wiki/wiki/Featured_Artists/Featured_Artist_Showcase_Beatmaps/en.md

 # Featured artist showcase beatmaps

-Prior to the announcement of upcoming [featured artists](wiki/Featured_Artists), members of the [Mappers' Guild](/wiki/Mappers_Guild) who have either reached Tier 1 (or higher) in [guild rank](/wiki/Mappers_Guild#rewards) or accepted certain [limited-time mystery quests](wiki/Mappers_Guild#quests) set by the Guild are every so often invited to create exclusive "showcase beatmaps" using songs and other materials from osu!'s featured artist backlog that are yet to be released.
-When the time comes, these beatmaps will then be given a special spotlight in the corresponding featured artists' announcement posts and occasionally be promoted in the [@osugame Twitter](https://twitter.com/osugame) as well.
+Prior to the announcement of upcoming [featured artists](wiki/Featured_Artists), members of the [Mappers' Guild](/wiki/Mappers_Guild) who have either achieved Tier 1 (or higher) in [guild rank](/wiki/Mappers_Guild#rewards) or accepted certain [limited-time mystery quests](wiki/Mappers_Guild#quests) set by the Guild are every so often invited to create exclusive "showcase beatmaps" using songs and other materials from osu!'s featured artist backlog that are yet to be released.
+When the time comes, these beatmaps will be given a particular highlight in the corresponding featured artists' announcement posts and occasionally be promoted in the [@osugame Twitter](https://twitter.com/osugame) as well.

 This article lists all the showcase beatmaps that have been created by the members of the Mappers' Guild over time.